IT Ops Engineer/Project Manager

 - 8+ years of experience in IT Operations roles

-- A Bachelor’s degree in Computer Science or related field or 4 additional years of deep technical experience is required., relevant certifications helpful
+- Bachelor’s degree in a relative area or 4 additional years of deep technical experience

 - Experience supervising technical staff preferred